JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Discussion

 \subsection{Preliminary CCDs}

-We use the preliminary NIRCam and MIRI stellar catalogs to produce color-color diagrams (CCDs) and color-magnitude diagrams.
-As discussed in Section \ref{sec:source_extraction}, source extraction tools (e.g. \texttt{crowdsource}, \texttt{daophot}) struggle with extremely crowded fields towards the Galactic center.
-The images are further complicated by the bright extended emission and several extremely bright stars (H mag $<9$) and thus extended PSF artifacts.
-The resulting catalog is contaminated with false positives, and the extracted fluxes are sometimes contaminated by the surrounding emission.
-We use the version of the catalog where any detection satisfies the filtering criteria in all filters where it is detected.
+We use \rr{our} preliminary NIRCam and MIRI \rrr{source} catalogs to produce color-color diagrams (CCDs) and color-magnitude diagrams.
+We use the version of the catalog where any detection satisfies the filtering criteria in all filters where it is detected \rr{described in Section \ref{sec:source_extraction}, totaling 84,490 sources}.

 As expected for a dense molecular cloud, a significant amount of ice is present.
-The top row of Figure \ref{fig:diagrams} highlights \water ice absorption in F300M and CO ice absorption in F466N.
-In panel (a), the foreground stars follow the extinction vector up to $A_V \approx 17$ and then begin being significantly affected by the \water absorption.
-Panel (b) shows a similar effect from the CO ice.
-Comparing the two ices, it appears that the \water ice has a stronger absorption effect than the CO ice.
+The top row of Figure \ref{fig:diagrams} highlights \water ice absorption in F300M and CO ice absorption in F466N. \rr{Stars foreground to the CMZ are seen in panels (a) and (c) as a distinct group of sources that follow the extinction vector up to $A_V \approx 17$.} \rr{The apparent foreground extinction of 17 magnitudes is consistent with previous measurements of the CMZ and nearby clouds \citep{nogueras-lara_galacticnucleus_2021, Ginsburg2025}.
+In panel (a), the sources in the CMZ show significant absorption from \water ice: without the presence of ice, the stars follow the extinction vector until they hit the CMZ where in the presence of ice absorption in F300M the stars shift downwards on the CCD.} Panel (b) shows a similar effect from the CO ice\rr{: the absorption in F466N shifts the sources leftward on the CCD}.
 CCDs with the F360M filter show slight lack of 3.6\microns emission at high extinction.
 We attribute this to the broad 3\microns \water or methanol absorption affecting the F360M filter.
 Panel (c) shows that [F182M]$-$[F212N] and [F212N]$-$[F410M] generally line up with the extinction vector with a slight contribution from CO ice at the edges of the F410M filter.
-The two foreground spiral arms are identifiable via the two groups of sources on the lower-left tail of the distribution.
-At longer wavelengths, the red clump stars become more apparent: in panel (d) the red clump stars show up as high density of sources at $M_{7.7\microns}=18$.
-At the longer wavelengths we are able to probe larger extinctions reaching deeper into the cloud down to several hundred magnitudes in V band.